Alfred Holland (bishop)

 Alfred Charles Holland (23 February 1927 – 8 October 2018) was an Australian Anglican bishop.
 He was consecrated as a bishop on 6 August 1972 and was an assistant bishop in the Diocese of Perth before becoming the diocesan Bishop of Newcastle in New South Wales from 1978 to 1992.

 Life and ministry

 Holland was educated at St Chad's College, Durham and ordained at St Paul's Cathedral, London, in 1953.
 After a curacy in Hackney in London he became the parish priest at Scarborough, Western Australia, from 1954.
 While in Scarborough he was responsible for the building of St Columba's Church in Northstead Street, Scarborough.
 He was later the archdeacon of Stirling before his ordination to the episcopate.

+During the Scarborough years, Holland developed an interest in art using charcoals and oils, and finally settling on acrylics as a medium in developing abstract art with religious and historical themes.
+He held an exhibition in Sydney in 2011.

 Holland died on 8 October 2018.